Isabella Summers: Early life

+Career

-For her university years, Summers moved back to London in East Dulwich, where she would get a fine arts degree at Central Saint Martins.
-In the meantime she bought a set of DJ mixers to learn how to mix, while also doing side jobs such as being a runner for Top of the Pops and transcriptions and film digitizing for Alan Parker.
+Summers moved to East Dulwich, back in London, where she would get a fine arts degree at Central Saint Martins.
+While there, she bought a set of DJ mixers to learn how to mix, while also doing side jobs such as being a courier for Top of the Pops and transcriptions and film digitizing for Alan Parker.
 Soon she was working with Dan Greenpeace on his 'All City Show' radio show on XFM London, an experience that led Summers to buy her first MPC which was installed at the cupboard of her shared flat.
 With the help of a friend she started a studio in a former plastics factory at Crystal Palace, and began making hip hop.
 During this time, Summers worked with, amongst others, Kashmere, The Iguana Man, IRS Crew, MBC Crew, Inja and The Last Skeptik.
-She would also have meetings with Welch during DJ work and art school, as Welch was attending the Camberwell College of Arts.
+She met Florence Welch through art school and DJ work, as Welch was attending the Camberwell College of Arts.

 As Summers was hired to remix songs by the band Ludes, Welch became a more common sight at her studio given she was dating Ludes' guitarist Matt Alchin, and even impressed Summers with her singing.
 One day, as Summers got into a creative rut, which she described as getting "sick of boys telling me what to do", she thought of writing pop music with a woman, and invited Welch to make songs with her.
-Following a day joining Summers' beats with Welch's lyrics, soon they were creative partners, with Welch nicknaming Summers "Isabella Machine" for her electronic music skills.
-This led to their performing together for a time under the name Florence Robot/Isa Machine.
-The project was renamed Florence and the Machine as according to Welch "that name was so long it'd drive me mad."
-Summers had only thought of being a producer but ended up as the group's keyboardist, with her second gig being right at the 2007 Glastonbury Festival.
-Summers has writing and producing credits in Florence and the Machine's first three albums Lungs (2009), Ceremonials (2011) and How Big, How Blue, How Beautiful (2015), where she also played piano and percussion.
+Following a day joining Summers' beats with Welch's lyrics, they began writing demos together, which were produced by Summers by banging on the walls to make drum sounds and using the string sounds from her keyboard.
+It was also during this period that Summers saw a man on the street carrying a "coffin shaped box" and asked him what it was, it turned out to be Tom Monger carrying his harp, Summers suggested that he play on the demos that became "Dog Days Are Over" and "Between Two Lungs".
+This led to their performing together for a time under the name Florence Robot/Isa Machine, the project was renamed Florence and the Machine.
+Summers had only thought of being a producer and songwriter on the project but ended up also as the group's keyboardist, with her second gig being the 2007 Glastonbury Festival.
+Summers has co-written and produced on Florence and the Machine's first three albums Lungs (2009), Ceremonials (2011) and How Big, How Blue, How Beautiful (2015).
+As of June 2016, "Dog Days Are Over" has had over 3,151,000 downloads in the United States alone.
+The song was used in Marvel's 2023 movie Guardians of the Galaxy Vol 3.
+It was also referenced on Drake's track "Rich Baby Daddy" featuring SZA and Sexyy Red from his 2023 album For All The Dogs.